NaokiHori/SimpleVOFSolver/docs/source/numerical_method/flux.rst

    \vat{H}{\pimm, \pjc} \,\, & \text{if} \,\, \vat{u}{\pim, \pjc} \ge 0, \\
    \vat{H}{\pic,  \pjc} \,\, & \text{if} \,\, \vat{u}{\pim, \pjc} <   0.

-Same holds for the other fluxes, which are implemented as
+Same holds true for the other fluxes, which are implemented as

 .. myliteralinclude:: /../../src/interface/update.c
    :language: c